seanreed1111/attention-is-all-you-need/README.md

 * [TensorFlow official transformer implementation](https://github.com/tensorflow/models/tree/master/official/nlp/transformer)
 * [Paper: Attention Is All You Need](https://arxiv.org/abs/1706.03762)
+### Model Definition
+* [transformer.py](parts-of-a-transformer/transformer.py): Defines a tf.keras.Model: `Transformer`.
+* [embedding_layer.py](parts-of-a-transformer/embedding_layer.py): Contains the layer that calculates the embeddings.
+The embedding weights are also used to calculate the pre-softmax probabilities from the decoder output.
+* [attention_layer.py](parts-of-a-transformer/attention_layer.py): Defines the multi-headed and self attention layers that are used in the encoder/decoder stacks.
+* [ffn_layer.py](parts-of-a-transformer/ffn_layer.py): Defines the feedforward network that is used in the encoder/decoder stacks.
+The network is composed of 2 fully connected layers.

 * [HuggingFace Website](https://huggingface.co/)

 ### [Hugging Face Transformer Examples](https://github.com/huggingface/transformers)